SENS LSG supports the energy transition in Greece

 In line with Greece’s energy and climate policies

 The Greek government would like to use this enormous potential and solidly drive forward the energy transition during the present decade.
 The country’s “National Energy and Climate Plan” (NECP) calls for an accelerated expansion of wind power and solar systems.
 Up to now, Greece has been highly dependent on fossil energy sources: just 10 years ago, more than 80 % of domestically produced electricity, over half the country’s power, came from coal-fired power plants.
 Since then the energy mix used in electricity production has changed greatly and renewables have gained in importance – although this was very slow at first due to the economic situation and lack of investment funding.
 The goal is to reduce greenhouse gas emissions to zero by 2050, which will mean a rapid growth in renewable energies.
 By 2030, Greece will have built around 10 GW of new wind and solar power plants.

 “Together with our long-term partners, we are looking forward to reshaping the energy economy and contributing to CO2 savings in Greece.
 With the development of these new solar projects, we are building on our earlier activities in Greece going back to 2010 and would now like to expand this long-standing relationship,” says Christian Kleinhans, Head of Project Development at SENS, with reference to the Greece Pipeline project.

-Image: Marino Romero (solar park "La Cabrita" in Spain)
+Image: Marino Romerao ("La Cabrita" Solar park in Spain)